-In Lower Park Primary School, we ensure that staff have the skills, knowledge and understanding necessary to keep cared for children safe as we aware that children often become looked after as a result of abuse and/or neglect.
-We have identified a designated teacher for our cared for children; this person works closely with the Virtual school.
+At Middlewich Primary School we ensure that staff have the skills, knowledge and understanding necessary to keep Cared for Children safe as we are aware that children often become cared for as a result of abuse and/or neglect.
+We have identified a designated teacher for our Cared for Children; this person works closely with the Virtual school.